Advertising IconsFeaturedJosy Paul

 The story

-At a time when most advertising conversations revolved around visibility, recall and market share, Josy Paul pushed the industry to think about something bigger: relevance.
+At a time when most advertising was focused on visibility, recall, and market share, Josy Paul challenged the industry to think bigger: relevance.

-As the founding force behind BBDO India, he helped build one of the country's most awarded creative agencies while championing ideas that connected business objectives with human issues.
+As the driving force behind BBDO India, he helped build one of India's most celebrated creative agencies while championing ideas that connected business goals with human truths.

-His work demonstrated that advertising could do more than communicate products.
-It could start conversations, challenge social norms and influence behaviour.
+His work showed that advertising could do more than promote products.
+It could spark conversations, question social norms, and influence behaviour.
+Long before purpose became a marketing buzzword, Paul was creating campaigns that placed people and society at the heart of brand storytelling.

 The Impact

-Paul's biggest contribution was expanding the role of advertising.
+Paul's biggest contribution was redefining the role of brands in culture.

-His work encouraged brands to move beyond product benefits and engage with issues that affected people's everyday lives.
+His work encouraged brands to move beyond product features and engage with the realities, aspirations, and challenges shaping people's lives.

 Notable Work